Decker School of Nursing Undergraduate Student Handbook

 Section 1: Preface

-This handbook is published by the Decker School of Nursing (part of Decker College of Nursing and Health Sciences) and is designed for use by undergraduate students, staff and faculty.
-In addition to this Decker Undergraduate Student Handbook, all Decker undergraduate nursing students are responsible for knowing and abiding by the policies outlined in the following:
+Decker School of Nursing (part of Decker College of Nursing and Health Sciences) publishes this handbook for undergraduate students, faculty and staff.
+In addition to this handbook, all Decker undergraduate nursing students are responsible for knowing and abiding by the policies outlined in the following:

 The Decker School of Nursing reserves the right to amend or alter the content of this handbook at any time.